MicrosoftDocs/visualstudio-docs/docs/python/tutorial-working-with-python-in-visual-studio-step-04-debugging.md

 # Tutorial: Run code in the Debugger in Visual Studio

-This article presents step 4 in the tutorial series _Work with Python in Visual Studio_.
+This article presents Step 4 in the tutorial series _Work with Python in Visual Studio_.

 Visual Studio provides capabilities to manage projects, a rich editing experience, the **Interactive Window**, and full-featured debugging for Python code.
 In Step 4 of this tutorial series, you use the **Debugger** to run your code step by step, including every iteration of a loop.
 In the **Debugger**, you can pause your program whenever certain conditions are true.
 At any point when the program is paused, you can examine the entire program state and change the value of variables.
 Such actions are essential for tracking down program bugs, and also provide helpful aids for following the exact program flow.